+It explicitly acknowledges the existence of internal mental states (such as belief, desire, idea, knowledge and motivation).
+In its early years, critics held that the empiricism of cognitive psychology was incompatible with its acceptance of internal mental states.
+However, the sibling field of cognitive neuroscience has provided evidence of physiological brain states that directly correlate with mental states – thus providing support for the central assumption of cognitive psychology.
 The school of thought arising from this approach is known as cognitivism.Cognitive psychology has also influenced the area of Cognitive Behavioral Therapy(CBT) where the combination of cognitive and behavioral psychology are used to treat a patient. ————————————————- History Ulric Neisser coined the term “cognitive psychology” in his book Cognitive Psychology, published in 1967 wherein Neisser provides a definition of cognitive psychology characterizing people as dynamic information-processing systems whose mental operations might be described in computational terms.Also emphasizing that it is a “point of view” that postulates the mind as having a certain conceptual structure.

 Neisser’s point of view endows the discipline with a scope beyond high-level concepts such as “reasoning” that other works often espouse as defining psychology.
 Neisser’s definition of “cognition” illustrates this well: The term “cognition” refers to all processes by which the sensory input is transformed, reduced, elaborated, stored, recovered, and used.
 It is concerned with these processes even when they operate in the absence of relevant stimulation, as in images and hallucinations…Given such a sweeping definition, it is apparent that cognition is involved in everything a human being might possibly do; that every psychological phenomenon is a cognitive phenomenon.
 But although cognitive psychology is concerned with all human activity rather than some fraction of it, the concern is from a particular point of view.

 Other viewpoints are equally legitimate and necessary.
 Dynamic psychology, which begins with motives rather than with sensory input, is a case in point.Instead of asking how a man’s actions and experiences result from what he saw, remembered, or believed, the dynamic psychologist asks how they follow from the subject’s goals, needs, or instincts.
 Cognitive psychology is one of the more recent additions to psychological research, having only developed as a separate area within the discipline since the late 1950s and early 1960s following the “cognitive revolution” initiated by Noam Chomsky’s 1959 critique of behaviorism and empiricism more generally.